Shift in house price estimates during COVID-19 reveals effect of crisis on collective speculation: Results

+Fundamental to both methods is identifying a counterfactual baseline to net out differences pre-existing before the pandemic.
+To this end, both approaches utilize the rental market -- comprised of properties that satisfy the same demand for housing, but were just not available for sale and thus were neutral to contemporaneous speculation -- as a counterfactual baseline for comparison.
+Accordingly, both approaches rely on the parallel trend assumption between on-market (denoted by ``For Sale'', $FS$) and off-market (``Rent'', $R$) property types, which we confirm and exhibit in {\bf Figure S7}.

+The logic underpinning this counterfactual approach is as follows.
+Whereas shifts in the valuation of on-market properties depend on shifts in the valuation of fundamentals in addition to market speculation, shifts in the valuation of off-market properties primarily reflect shifts in the valuation of fundamentals.
+Hence, we can estimate the impact of speculation on a given quantity $Y$ by way of a difference-in-difference (DiD) strategy denoted by

+as illustrated in {\bf Fig. \ref{Fig2.fig}}(B).
+For example, in the case of $Y={\Delta P}$ with $\Delta F$ denoting the shift in price (${\Delta P}$) associated with fundamentals and $\Delta S$ denoting the shift in price associated with speculation, then the DiD corresponds to

+where the last line is follows if $(\Delta F_{\text{Aft}}^{\text{FS}} - \Delta F_{\text{Aft}}^{\text{R}}) = (\Delta F_{\text{Bef}}^{\text{FS}} - \Delta F_{\text{Bef}}^{\text{R}})$, reflecting the assumption that there was no systematic shift in the value associated with changes in fundamentals-oriented valuation (e.g. renovation and maintenance costs) between the two property classes before and after 1/2020.
+We apply this strategy to estimate the effect of the COVID-19 pandemic on two quantities that are sensitive to uncertainty: $Y=\Delta P_{h}$ and $Y=U_{h}$.
+Note that Eq. (\ref{EQDiD}), which we further specify in the following section, inherently incorporates a temporal difference between the before and after 1/2020 periods.
+This second difference implies that the DiD $\Delta \overline{\Delta}_{Y}$ is net of the baseline level of the market before 1/2020, meaning that this estimator quantifies the magnitude of price shifts specifically attributable to the speculation in the CA real-estate market deriving from COVID-19 uncertainty.\\

-{\it Unit-level matching:} Our quasi-experimental matching design does not conform to a traditional treated-control setting \cite{stuart2010matching}, as the pandemic was perniciously pervasive and so their is no untreated group.
+{\it Method 1: Unit-level matching.} The quasi-experimental matching design implemented in this subsection does not conform to a traditional treatment-control setting \cite{stuart2010matching}, as the pandemic was perniciously pervasive -- i.e., there is no untreated group in the period after 1/2020.
 Yet our approach still incorporates notable advantages of matching designs.
 Foremost, this approach accounts for unobserved covariates that are nonetheless correlated with the available matching variables.
-That is, while we do not explicitly incorporate house-specific features -- such as vicinity to shopping and schools, backyard area and other physical amenities such as a pool, along with other price factors -- these variables are implicitly incorporated into $P_{h,m}$ deriving from seller-elected ask prices.
+That is, while we do not explicitly incorporate house-specific features -- such as vicinity to shopping and schools, backyard size and other physical amenities such as a pool and garage, these and many other variables are implicitly incorporated into each property valuation $P_{h,m}$ value, which we use in the counterfactual matching stage.
 Moreover, by virtue of its design as a leading e-platform \cite{parker2016platform} that derives value by aggregating comprehensive and contemporaneous local and national house listings, $P_{h,m}$ values are believed to be consistent and thus well-suited for the purpose of unit-level matching.